 If you plan to play old and outdated AAA titles such as Witcher III or GTA V, then a $300 GPU provides an excellent value for money.

 Thanks to multiple producers and an ever-growing competitive market, there is a multitude of GPU models with the same chips produced by various manufacturers.

-Each manufacturer adds their own small twist to their GPU and fine-tunes them.
+Each manufacturer adds its own small twist to its GPU and fine-tunes them.
 So you can expect a slight performance difference in an Nvidia GTX 1660 produced by Asus and the same card produced by MSI.

 Here are our top 10 picks for the best graphics card under $300

 We said that the Nvidia GeForce GTX 1660 is one of the most recommended GPUs under the $300 price tag and, staying true to our word, we’ve got another GTX 1660 on our list.